buqeye/LearningFromData/LectureNotes/content/Reference/installing_anaconda.md

 ### Updating your conda environment for Learning from Data

-Go to the `LearningFromDAta` directory you created by cloning the class repository from GitHub.
+Go to the `LearningFromData` directory you created by cloning the class repository from GitHub.
 This is where the relevant `environment.yml` file is stored.
 This file defines the environment and will be occasionally updated to add additional modules.
 You can update to the new environment with:

     conda deactivate